Pz.Sfl. Ia: Hull and casemate

 The dimensions of this vehicle were: width 1.83m, length 3.57m and height 1.44m (VK 302).
 Combat weight is in the range of 4.5 tons, it could reach up to 30 km/h with its Borgward 6M RTBV six-cylinder 50 hp engine, with operational range of 150 km.
 There is no information if any of these vehicles were equipped with a radio, and if there was any room for it.

 In September 1941, another light fighting vehicle prototype was ordered.
-This was to be armed with the 10.5 cm LG recoilless gun designed by Rheinmetall-Borsig for paratroops use.
+This was to be the Borgward VK 301 armed with the 10.5 cm LG recoilless gun designed by Rheinmetall-Borsig for paratroops use.
 A Krupp proposal a 360° traverse turret configuration.
 Only one mock-up model was completed.

 Production and action

 It was planned to produce some 200 vehicles, but only two were ever built and these were sent off for troop trials in July 1942.
 However, by that time the 5 cm PaK 38 was no longer a viable anti-tank gun and the whole project was abandoned.
 Little is known about their combat performance.
+Production of the Borgward VK 302 ammuntion carrier was cancelled in 1941 and the design used instead for the Sprengladungsträger Borgward IV remote controlled demolition vehicle.